9001/copyparty/README.md

 has the convenient side-effect of reducing the pause between songs, so gapless albums play better with the eq enabled (just make it flat)

-not available on iPhones / iPads because AudioContext currently breaks background audio playback on iOS (15.7.8)
+not available on iPhones / iPads because AudioContext currently breaks background audio playback on ios (15.7.8)

 ### fix unreliable playback on android